www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/accessibility-and-design/weekly-t43-ensure-that-website-design-is-accessible-and-good.md

 # Service Tasks
 * Check warnings and errors in the browser.
 # Tasks
-* [ ] The meta menu bar does not feel like the start of a new distinct part of the website in mobile view. -> A bigger white structural bar is used, in order to separate parts more distinctly.
-Check if this looks good on phone.
 * [ ] Buttons should be less bold than titles.
 * [ ] The parent pages are not correct.
 See http://localhost:8443/net/splitcells/network/guidelines/inherently-broken-and-rotten-by-design.html .
 * [ ] All rendered READMEs have the same content on the website.